 Cortex Camera is a simple, camera-only app that combines dozens of individual exposures to create a single high-quality and noise-free image.
 It creates the high quality still photo by combining 100 frames of video.
 It aligns the captures in real time so the image will be sharp even when no tripod is used.
 All of this happens automatically and in a matter of seconds.
 On an iPhone 5, the raw images that the app combines are pretty good sized — 1920×1080 pixels.
 They are combined into the full native res 8 MP files or larger 12.6 MP, 4096×3072 pixel files that are saved to the camera roll.

-Cortex Camera and the excellent ClearCam do the same thing, except that ClearCam shoots 6 full-resolution source images and doubles the image resolution in-camera.
-ClearCam images also share the reduced noise and improved exposure of Cortex Camera, without many of the low-light benefits 100 exposures provides.
+Cortex Camera and the excellent (but no longer available) ClearCam do the same thing, except that ClearCam shot 6 full-resolution source images and doubled the image resolution in-camera.
+ClearCam images also shared the reduced noise and improved exposure of Cortex Camera, without many of the low-light benefits 100 exposures provides.